privateprep/coding-space-website/src/pages/blog/2022-05-31-summer-2022-the-coding-space.md

 description: Get a sneak peek into our big plans for your young coder
 featuredPost: false
 featuredImage:
-  image: /img/tcs-social-media-day.png
+  image: /img/tcs-summer-2022.png
-  alt: Social Media Day
+  alt: Summer at TCS
 tags:
   - SocialMediaDay
 ---